cscart/docs/core/representing_data/tooltips.rst

 Displaying language variables for tooltips
 """"""""""""""""""""""""""""""""""""""""""

 It is possible to display all language variables for tooltips directly on the desired page.
-To display them, add the following parameters to the selected page URL: ``stt`` - to display tooltips or ``сtpl`` - to clear cache.
+To display them, add the following parameters to the selected page URL: ``stt`` - to display tooltips and ``сtpl`` - to clear cache.

 For example, to display all tooltips on the following page: